 What is your favorite book?

-What is one thing you wouldn’t row without?
+Last question!
+What is one thing you wouldn’t run without?